vivshaw/zettel/pages/personal___interviewing.md

+---
-tags:: personal, engineering management, software engineering, management
+tags: personal, engineering management, software engineering, management
+---

 - how to crack the interview and get good offers?
 - resources: